Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 - `EcconiaCPUServerComponents`: Components that I use in my text-editor project.
 My favorite is the custom key.
 Ask for it as a standalone mod :)

-### How to contribute / develop on these?
+### How to contribute to / develop on these mods?

 Download this repository or optionally a fork.\
-Create a `symbolic link` named `LogicWorld` from within this projects root folder to your `Logic World` installation directory.
-(Probably in your Steam installations folder `[...]/steamapps/common/Logic World/`).\
+Open the repository with your favorite C# IDE.
+(This repository is managed with JetBrains Rider).\
-Open the repository with your favorite C# IDE and hope that it works.
-(This repository is managed with JetBrains Rider).
+Create an `environment variable` in your IDE for the `$(LogicWorldGameLocation)` MSBuild variable.
+It must point to a valid Logic World installation (In most cases it is probably `[...]/steamapps/common/Logic World` - no trailing `/`).
+This is used to resolve references.

 ### Contact: